-Day, an event to recognize members of the Canadian Armed Forces and United States Air Force who, as part of NORAD and in support of the mission of the Canadian Air Defence Sector at 22 Wing/ CFB North Bay, contribute to the successful bi-national organization and has been part of the North Bay community for over 70 years.
+22 Wing and CFB North Bay host an annual Armed Forces Day to recognise members of the Canadian and American Air Force who, as part of NORAD and in support of the mission of the Canadian Air Defence Sector at 22 Wing/ CFB North Bay contribute to the successful bi-national organisation and have been part of the North Bay community for over 70 years.

-Armed Forces Day is well attended each year at the beautiful North Bay Waterfront.
-The event is open to the public and free to attend and enjoy the demonstrations from various Canadian Armed Forces teams such as the SkyHawks Parachute Team, the CF-18 Tactical Demonstration Team, and the Snowbirds.
-Also, part of the event are performances by the 22 Wing Band and other military themed static displays.
+Armed Forces Day is well attended each spring at the beautiful North Bay Waterfront.
+The event is open to the public and free to attend and enjoy deeper understanding and connection to Canada's historical and current contributions to air defence by creating lasting connections to the history and artifacts.

-milestone places the RCAF in a unique position to honour its distinct heritage, recognize its tremendous people, and generate excitement for its bright future.
+The RCAF 2024 celebrations marked 100 years of service for the Royal Canadian Airforce.
+The centennial milestone placed the RCAF in a unique position to honour its distinct heritage, recognize its tremendous people, and generate excitement for its bright future.